Dhumra/Wildfire-Detection-Transfer-Learning/README.md

-# Wildfire-Detection-Transfer-Learning
-A PyTorch project to detect wildfires from satellite imagery using ResNet18 and transfer learning.
-Achieves 96.10% accuracy on the unseen test set.

 # 🔥 Wildfire Detection with Transfer Learning

 A deep learning project to detect wildfires from satellite imagery using PyTorch and Transfer Learning with ResNet18.
 This model achieves **96.10% accuracy** on the unseen test set.